 This Resolution updates the Diocesan Constitution to allow electronic meetings of Convention and electronic notice of meetings.
-It also eliminates existing internally inconsistent language that does not follow current practice.
+Because of its exceptional nature, the consent of Standing Committee is required for holding an electronic meeting of Convention, It also eliminates existing internally inconsistent language that does not follow current practice.
 This Resolution seeks to conform the provisions to current practice.